Borgo Egnazia: Faux Rustic, Fully Glam, and Fabulous

 Welcome to Borgo Egnazia—Where Every Stone is New, But the Vibe is Ancient(ish)

-Not fake like knockoff-handbag fake.
-More like "built last decade to look like it’s from a century ago" kind of fake.
-Think Disney World for the jet set—except instead of Mickey ears, you get minimalist linen tunics and artisanal focaccia.
+Let’s get one thing straight: Borgo Egnazia is luxury through and through.
+Gleaming villas, curated lighting, and poolside spritz service make you feel the dolce vita.
+But here’s the kicker: it’s all a bit fake.
+Not fake like knockoff handbags.
+More like "built last decade to look like it’s from a century ago".
+Think Disney World for the jet set.
+Instead of Mickey ears, you get minimalist linen tunics and artisanal focaccia.

 The Celeb Factor: Thank You, JT